The earliest mention of a rugby club in Kilkenny was in 1886, although rugby

 Kilkenny had to wait for 27 years, until 1986, before the trophy was won again.
 Kilkenny faced The Curragh in the final having beaten Navan, North Kildare, Portlaoise and Arklow along the way.
 The final was held in Drogheda and Kilkenny ran out winners 10-0.

-The scorers were, current captain Willie Mahony, Nicky Mcgrath with Paddy O'Driscoll converting a try.
-The team was captained by Mick McGrath and also included current coach Ger McDonald, International Ned Byrne, Charlie Phelan, Joe Reidy and Murt Crotty.
+The scorers were, Willie Mahony and Nicky Mcgrath with Paddy O'Driscoll converting a try.
+The team was captained by Mick McGrath and also included Ger McDonald, International Ned Byrne, Charlie Phelan, Joe Reidy and Murt Crotty.

 Finals were lost in 1987 and 1998 before Kilkenny won the Provincial towns cup again, in 2001.
 A late Dave McMahon penalty won a close fought match against Portlaoise in Carlow.
 The team accounted for Mullingar, Tullamore and Ashbourne on their way to the final.